+Message and Meaning ERR Value

+??FATAL SYSTEM I/O FAILURE 12

+An I/O error has occurred at the system level.
+You have no guarantee that the last operation has been performed.
+This error is caused by a hardware condition.
+Report such occurrences to the system manager.
+See the discussion at beginning of this appendix.

-Message and Meaning ERR Value ?DATA ERROR ON DEVICE One or more characters may have been transmitted incorrectly due to a parity error, bad punch combination on a card, or similar error.
-13 ?DEVICE HUNG OR WRITE LOCKED Check hardware condition of the requested device.
+PATA ERROR ON DEVICE 13

+One or more characters may have been transmitted incorrectly due to a parity error, bad punch combination on a card, or similar error.

+PROVICE HUNG OR WRITE LOCKED 14

+Check hardware condition of the requested device.
 Possible causes of this error include a line printer out of paper or device being offline.

-14 ?KEYBOARD WAIT EXHAUSTED Time that the WAIT statement requests has been exhausted with no input received from the specified keyboard.
-15 ?NAME OR ACCOUNT NOW EXISTS Either you tried to rename a file with the name of a file that already exists, or the system manager tried to create an account number that is already in the system.
-16 ?TOO MANY OPEN FILES ON UNIT Only one open DECtape output file is permitted per DECtape drive.
+?KEYBOARD WAIT EXHAUSTED 15

+Time that the WAIT statement requests has been exhausted with no input received from the specified keyboard.

+NAME OR ACCOUNT NOW EXISTS 16

+Either you tried to rename a file with the name of a file that already exists, or the system manager tried to create an account number that is already in the system.

+7TOO MANY OPEN FILES ON UNIT 17

+Only one open DECtape output file is permitted per DECtape drive.
 Only one open file per magnetic tape drive is permitted.

-17 ?ILLEGAL SYS() USAGE Illegal use of the SYS system function.
-18 ?DISK BLOCK IS INTERLOCKED The requested disk block segment is already in use (locked) by some other user.
-19 ?PACK IDS DON'T MATCH The identification code for the specified disk pack does not match the identification code already on the pack.
-20 ?DISK PACK IS NOT MOUNTED No disk pack is mounted on the specified disk drive.
-21 ?DEVICE IS RESTRICTED The specified disk pack is marked restricted by another user.
-You need DEVICE privilege to access it.
-22
+?ILLEGAL SYS() USAGE 18

+Illegal use of the SYS system function.

+PISK BLOCK IS INTERLOCKED 19

+The requested disk block segment is already in use (locked) by some other user.

+PACK IDS DON'T MATCH 20

+The identification code for the specified disk pack does not match the identification code already on the pack.

+DISK PACK IS NOT MOUNTED 21

+Message and Meaning ERR Value

+PDEVICE IS RESTRICTED 22

+The specified disk pack is marked restricted by another user.
+Yo need DEVICE privilege to access it. pu.

+PILLEGAL CLUSTER SIZE 23

-] Table C-4: User Recoverable Errors (Cont.) - Message and Meaning ERR Value T ?ILLEGAL CLUSTER SIZE The specified cluster size is unacceptable.
+The specified cluster size is unacceptable.
 The cluster size must be a power of 2.
 For a file cluster, the size must be equal to or greater than the pack cluster size and must not be greater than 256.
-For a pack cluster, the size must be equal to or greater than the device cluster size and must not be greater than 16.
+For a pack cluster, the size must be equal to or greater tha the device cluster size and must not be greater than 16.
 The device cluster size is fixed by type.

-23 ?ACCOUNT DOES NOT EXIST You tried to create a file in a nonexistent account on a private disk.
-24 %DISK PACK NEEDS REBUILDING This is a nonfatal disk mounting error.
+ACCOUNT DOES NOT EXIST 24

+You tried to create a file in a nonexistent account on a private disk.

+%DISK PACK NEEDS REBUILDING 25

+This is a nonfatal disk mounting error.
 Use the DCL MOUNT command.

-25 ??DISK PACK MOUNT ERROR This is a fatal disk mounting error.
-The disk cannot be successfully mounted.
+??DISK PACK MOUNT ERROR 26

+This is a fatal disk mounting error.
+The disk cannot be success- fully mounted.
 The disk structure is corrupt or it is not a RSTS disk.
 Use DSKINT to put the RSTS structure on the disk.

-26 ?I/O TO DETACHED KEYBOARD This error has the following possible causes: o The job is detached and one of the simple terminal SYS system function calls (function codes 0,1,2,3,4 or 11) is attempted for the job's console terminal (KB:). o The job is detached and an open is attempted using the device name "KB:". o Any I/O operation, such as INPUT, PRINT, GET, or PUT, is attempted to a terminal on a hung-up dial-up line and the terminal is neither the job's console terminal nor the terminal from which the job is detached.
-Opening a dial-up line that is currently hung up does not cause an error.
-27
+(continued on n